julianashwin/BTR.jl/README.md

     fontsize::Int64 = 6, title_size::Int64 = 14,
     interactions::Array{Int64,1}=Array{Int64,1}([]))
 ```
 The image below illustrates this for an example using Yelp reviews.
-We can see that some topics are generally associated with more positive reviews (e.g. topic 8 which puts a high weight on terms like "time", "recommend" and "amaz"), while other topics are generally associated with more negative reviews (e.g. topic 1 which puts a high weight on terms like "wait", "lobster" and "time".[^1]: Note that this example also shows an attractive feature of using a topic modelling framework for text feature extraction: the term "time" has a positive meaning when it appears with "amaz", but a negative meaning when it appears with "wait".
+We can see that some topics are generally associated with more positive reviews (e.g. topic 8 which puts a high weight on terms like "time", "recommend" and "amaz"), while other topics are generally associated with more negative reviews (e.g. topic 1 which puts a high weight on terms like "wait", "lobster" and "time".
+Note that this example also shows an attractive feature of using a topic modelling framework for text feature extraction: the term "time" has a positive meaning when it appears with "amaz", but a negative meaning when it appears with "wait".

 <img src="/figures/YP_BTRplot_example.png" alt="BTRplot example" title="Yelp example"/>